sewave/hacks/README.md

 # hacks
-Repository for non translation hacks
+Repository for all the files for my non translations hacks (except the roms and external programs)